 AUTHOR COMMENT: January and summers are often the busiest time of the year for families to begin to look at properties online, and to choose an agent.
 However, closings can happen any month of the year.
 That number tends to be somewhat stable month to month.

 AUTHOR COMMENT: There are many factors involved in timing the best time to buy or sell.
 These include the needs of the buyer or seller, the region, the neighborhood, and the specifics of the home.
 The bottom line for consumers is to buy or sell when the time feels right.
-Since interest rates can’t be predicted the buyer should look at an acceptable monthly payment at the current rate, and compare that with renting, and then decide if all other personal factors come together.
+Since interest rates can’t be predicted the buyer should look at an acceptable monthly payment at the current rate.

 AUTHOR COMMENT: Those of us who are trying to predict where the market is going my look at the Case-Schiller Home Price Index or check out Zillow’s historical market price reports)